Ada-Apprenticeships/PRG1-DFR-PY/README.md

 **3. pattern**

 - The value to match in the specified column
-- Special case: `'*'` matches any value (includes all rows)
+- The wildcard * pattern includes ALL rows in the 2D list, including any header rows.
-- Case-sensitive for string matches
+- Case-sensitive for string matches (('SALE' ≠ 'sale'))

 **4. export_columns** (optional)